Future For Nature Foundation

 • Dr Frans de Waal, biologist and primatologist, well-known for his research on the behaviour of apes, was recently appointed to the Board.

-• Dr Laman Trip, former Chairman of the Board of ING Netherlands.
-Chair of the Board of Microfinance and chair of the ANWB (Royal Dutch Tourist Bond).
+• Mr Diederik Laman Trip, former Chairman of the Board of ING Netherlands.
+Chair NL Financial Institutions, Member Dutch Board of Entrepreneurship

 • Dr Jane Goodall, one of the topmost influential women in the world.
 She lived among chimpanzees for several decades and travels on average 300 days each year to give lectures all over the world.